WildBuckwheat/simpleRTK2B-Micro-Hat-for-Raspi/README.md

+# Part numbers for 2x20 header

+Its just a standard 0.1" 2x20 female header
+- LCSC C2977589
+- Digikey S9200-ND
+- Mouser 710-61304021821
+- Cut to length whatever ebay/AliExpress headers you have

 # Pi Settings

 The Pi will need to have UART enabled, which can be done with raspi-config or by editing the config.txt.
 By default the GPIO is connected to the mini-UART at ttyS0.
 RTKBase does not seem to play nicely with the mini-UART.
 Use the PL011 full UART with the GPIO at ttyAMA0 instead by disabling bluetooth or by dtoverlaying the mini-UART over bluetooth.